jasonbayton/11ty/_src/blog/2025/03/dabbling-with-aab-support-managed-google-play.md

 [![](https://cdn.bayton.org/uploads/2025/dabbling-with-aab/Screenshot_2025-03-22_04.36.59.png)](https://cdn.bayton.org/uploads/2025/dabbling-with-aab/Screenshot_2025-03-22_04.36.59.png)

-On any other day, if I were to manage an app update from within the Play Console - which is a perfectly valid approach for organisations with advanced knowledge of developing and distributing applications - I would upload an APK via the upload link.
+On any other day, if I were to manage an app update from within the Play Console - which is a perfectly valid approach for organisations with advanced knowledge of developing and distributing applications - older workflows would have allowed an APK via the upload link.
+For direct Play Console uploads, AAB is now the expected format.

 We're not here for APKs though.
 To go further, I need to enrol into **Play app signing**.